How To Play Tug

 This makes a great teething toy that soothes your dog's gums while fulfilling the need to chew on something.
 It is best to use a tug that has handles on each end, giving you better control while preventing your hands from being bitten.

 Place your hands on each end of the tug and hold the tug parallel to your dog’s face.
 Give the command "take it" (say it only 1 time) and motivate your dog to engage in play.
-Allow your dog to bite near the center of the tug, away from your hands, then pull on it as if rowing a boat.
-Try not to jerk your dog around, let your dog do all the work.
+Allow your dog to bite near the center of the tug, away from your hands, then begin tugging.
+Try not to jerk your dog around, let your dog do most of the work while you continue to pull on the tug as if rowing a boat.
 While your dog is tugging, praise him.
-After 10-20 seconds, stop tugging and place your hands on your knees, holding the tug completely still, and say "drop it" (say it only 1 time).
+After 10-20 seconds, stop tugging and place your hands against your leg, holding the tug completely still, and say "drop it" (say it only 1 time).
 Hold the tug completely still until your dog releases.
 The moment your dog releases, praise "Good dog!!" and then immediately continue the game, "take it".

 While playing tug, your dog might get excited and begin growling.
 This is normal, as the game itself is predatory behavior.
 However, it is important to keep your dog from becoming overly excited.
 If you are in doubt about your dog’s behavior, take a break.